How to Choose the Best Baby Formula Series: Baby formula fat – Creamy!

 Isn’t coconut oil all the rage these days?
 It sure seems trendy!
 Well, baby formula is no exception.

 Coconut oil is commonly one of the oils in the fat blend of many brands of baby formula.
 I want to make a few quick points about coconut oil.
-Coconut oil is a rich source of medium-chain triglycerides.
+Coconut oil is a rich source of medium-chain triglycerides (often abbreviated: MCTs).
 This special type of fat is very easily digested and does not require energy to be absorbed.
 For this reason, its often used to treat people with severe malnutrition and malabsorption diseases.

 ARA and DHA

 In addition, almost all formulas also contain an additional source of the fatty acids that aren’t “essential” but are thought to be beneficial.
 These are arachidonic acid (ARA) and docosohexanoic acid (DHA).
 These fatty acids are why people go so crazy over fish oil.